dilan-dio4/Keagate/README.md

 ## About The Project

 Keagate is a self-hosted, high-performance cryptocurrency payment gateway.
-Payments can administered with the [API]() for flexibility or with the built-in invoicing client (*image below*).
+Payments can administered with via [API](https://dilan-dio4.github.io/keagate-example-swagger/) for flexibility or with the built-in invoicing client (*image below*).

 **Currently support currencies: Bitcoin, Ethereum, Dogecoin, Solana, Litecoin, Polygon, and Dash.**